gristlabs/grist-help/help/col-refs.md

 them all from the `Client` column of the `Projects` table.

 We can let Grist know that the `Client` column contains multiple references by changing its type to "Reference List".
+This column type can reference multiple records, and can also be thought of as a multi-select.

 Open the Column Options side panel (see [Specifying a type](col-types.md#specifying-a-type)) and set the "Column Type" of `Client` to "Reference List".
 Grist will automatically convert any of your existing references to reference lists.
 Once you're happy with the result, just hit "Apply" and the `Client` column will be ready to accept as many clients as your projects need.

 ![Reference List set-up](images/columns/columns-reference-list-transform.png)